My Experience Living With Pancreatitis

 Have you been diagnosed with Pancreatitis?

-I know that when you are in extreme pain due to acute or chronic pancreatitis that there is nothing you'd like to find more than a cure.
+I know that when you are in extreme pain, there is nothing you'd like to find more than a cure.

 Don't get your hopes up.

-However, if there is any possibiltiy of regeneration, I am sure it would only happen if the pancreas was not inflamed by alcohol or diet.
+However, if there is any possibility of regeneration, I am sure it would only happen when the pancreas is not inflamed by alcohol or a poor diet.

 Surgery for Necrotizing Pancreatitis

-I have been an extremely lucky pancreatitis victim.
-So far, to my knowledge, I have not had any major complications such as necrosis, cysts, or infection.
-However, the last thing I'd want is necrotizing pancreatitis.
+I have been lucky.
+So far, to my knowledge, I have not had any major complications such as necrosis, cysts, or infections.
+The last thing I want is to now develop necrotizing pancreatitis.
 It has a fairly high death rate—as much as 50 percent when coupled with organ failure.
-This is why I take great care in adhering to my very low fat diet, abstaining from alcohol in every form, and consuming fairly large quantities of certain vitamins, minerals, antioxidants, curcumin, grapeseed, vitamin C, and enzymes.
+This is why I take great care in adhering to my very low-fat diet, abstaining from alcohol in every form, and consuming sufficient quantities of certain vitamins, minerals, antioxidants, curcumin, grape seed, vitamin C, and enzymes.

 The Puestow, Frey, and Whipple Procedures

 These surgical procedures are done either to correct complications or alleviate pain.
-Once done you cannot get an "undo," and most people who I have either chatted with online or read about are worse off after the procedures than they were before.
-Some see pain resolution for a time, then it all falls apart and they are back in the same boat though usually worse because their boat now has holes.
+Once done, they cannot be undone, and most people who I have either chatted with online or read about are worse off after the procedures than they were before.
+Some experience pain relief for a brief time but then are back in the same boat—and usually worse because their boat now has holes.

 Islet Cell Autotransplant After Total Pancreatectomy (TP/AIT)